Attacking Masked Cryptographic Implementations: Information-Theoretic Bounds: Theoretical Preliminaries

+A trivial upper bound on $I(K;\mathbf{Y}|\mathbf{T})$ is as follows. \begin{lemma} With the above definitions and notations,

-In practice, Lemma~\ref{lemma:mi:h_k} reflects the fact that the total amount of information any adversary could extract cannot exceed the information carried by the secret key, while the latter is measured by the entropy $H(K)$.
+where typically $\ell=8$ bits. \end{lemma} \begin{proof} $I(K;\Y|\T)= H(K|\T) - H(K|\Y,\T) = H(K) - H(K|\Y,\T) \leq H(K)$. \end{proof} Lemma~\ref{lemma:mi:h_k} simply reflects the fact that the total amount of information any adversary could extract cannot exceed the information carried by the secret key, as measured by the entropy $H(K)$.
+Notice that a common assumption in SCAs is that $K$ is uniformly distributed, in which case $H(K) = \ell$.